Associate Degree in Accounting

 3. Perform accounting activities with an understanding of business law and industry ethics.

 Students should have an understanding of basic business law and ethical behavior in the accounting field.
-Graduates should be familiar with common legal issues and accounting standards and know how to think critically about professional behavior.
+Graduates should be familiar with common legal issues and accounting standards and know-how to think critically about professional behavior.

-Traditional Accounting Associate’s Degree Programs
+Select Accounting Associate’s Degree Programs

 At Central Piedmont Community College in North Carolina, students can earn an Associate in Applied Science (AAS) in Accounting degree.
 This 46-credit hour program teaches students how to organize, analyze, and communicate information about financial operations.
 Students learn how to create and operate an accounting system as well as basic personal and income tax preparation.
 The curriculum includes some general education requirements in writing, communication, quantitative skills, and the humanities.
 Students then study accounting principles in classes such as Principles of Financial Accounting, Accounting Software Applications, and Cost Accounting, and in electives such as Payroll Accounting, Business Finance, and Human Relations.
 Through these varied and foundational classes, students learn accounting skills, computer applications, critical thinking skills, and ethical decision-making.
 CPCC also offers accounting certificates for specializations in accounting, tax, and professional accounting.

-Students studying at the Florida Institute of Technology can earn an Associate of Arts (AA) in Accounting entirely online.
+Students studying at the Florida Institute of Technology (Florida Tech) can earn an Associate of Arts (AA) in Accounting entirely online.
 This degree can help prepare students for jobs in business, government, or not-for-profit organizations, or students can earn credits applicable to a Bachelor of Arts (BA) in Accounting.
 The curriculum focuses on accounting theory and practice, emphasizing financial accounting, managerial accounting, cost accounting, and accounting information systems and tax.
 In addition to a foundation in accounting and financial principles, students also take liberal arts classes that teach critical thinking and analytical abilities.
 Florida Tech also offers a Master of Business Administration (MBA) in Accounting or Finance, and a Bachelor of Arts (BA) in Accounting or Business Administration, all of which can be completed online.

 Portland Community College (PCC) offers an Associate in Applied Science (AAS) in Accounting degree.
 This program teaches students how to understand and organize business accounting records, follow budgets, and manage accounts payable, accounts receivable, or payroll.
 The core curriculum includes courses such as Management Fundamentals, Managerial Accounting, Payroll Accounting, and Income Tax.
 Through these courses, students learn skills applicable in accounting, tax preparation, financial management, and business, in addition to communication, critical thinking, and problem-solving tools.
 PCC also offers an Accounting Clerk Certificate, an Accelerated Accounting Certificate, and an Entry Level Accounting Certificate.
 Students interested in transferring to a four-year accounting program can consult with their academic advisor to complete the Associate of Science Oregon Transfer degree.